Trade war could turn Trump's biggest strength into weakness

 Trade wars are messy, with impacts that are difficult to forecast, but one group that generally takes a hit is consumers (also known as voters).
 And analysts say this one looks no different.

-To be clear the good economic numbers that have accompanied the Trump presidency are real.
-Economic growth under since the president’s inauguration has been steady and unemployment has fallen to numbers not seen since 2000.
+To be clear, the good economic numbers that have accompanied the Trump presidency are real.
+Economic growth since the president’s inauguration has been steady, and unemployment has fallen to numbers not seen since 2000.

 Breaking News Emails